Miryalaguda railway station

-Miryalaguda railway station (station code: MRGA) is a major railway station in the Nalgonda district of the southern state of Telangana, India.
+Miryalaguda railway station (station code: MRGA) is a fifth grade non-suburban (NSG–3) category Indian railway station in Guntur railway division of South Central Railway zone.
+It is located in Nalgonda district of the Indian state of Telangana.
+It was selected as one of the 21 stations to be developed under Amrit Bharat Stations scheme.

 History

 Miryalaguda Railway station was opened in 1989, after the completion of Nadikudi-Pagidipalli section.

 Passenger amenities

 It is one of the stations in the division to be equipped with Automatic Ticket Vending Machines (ATVM's).

 New lines

 A new railway line is being constructed from Vishnupuram to Janpahad–Mellacheruvu–Motumarri, where it will join the Kazipet–Vijayawada mail line.
 This route will reduce the distance from Miryalaguda to Vijayawada by 40 km when compared to existing route through Guntur.

 Freight

 It serves the FCI godown and Paradigm Logistics.